craisined/shapeAI/README.md

 3. Training: Models trained on the synthetic dataset with stratified splits and regularization to prevent overfitting.

 4. Evaluation: High test accuracy on both synthetic validation sets and live user-drawn inputs.

+**WIP**

+1. Extend dataset and models to include complex shapes or alphanumeric characters

+2. Explore transfer learning from shape classification to handwriting recognition

+3. Deploy as a lightweight webapp for educational and creative use cases